-The way in which he keeps the poor young couple on "The way in which he keeps the poor young couple on tenter-hooks, his gyrations, his nice manners, his curious" fealousies, his entire well-meaning-he is always either falling lamentably short, or else soaring far above all that is believed about him.
+The way in which he keeps the poor young couple on the way in which he keeps the poor young couple on tenter-hooks, his gyrations, his nice manners, his curious' jealousies, his entire well-meaning-he is always either falling lamentably short, or else soaring far above all that is believed about him.
 The only thing that can be safely predicated is, that he will not do what is expected of him.
-The store source of him.

-do what is expected of him.
-The' story is spoiled, to me personally, by the character of Louise.
+The story is spoiled, to me personally, by the character of Louise.
 Louise is great enough to see and recognise the talents and the moral worth of the young journalist who aims at higher literary flights.
 She has the pluck to marry him on very small means, and by so doing, in great measure to cut herself off from the set in which she has been brought up.
-It is not easy to believe that a girl with the grit to do all this could condescend to the immense utterly causeless and unreasonable jealousy here described; neither do this could condescend to the immense utterly causeless and unreasonable jealousy here described; neither do I believe that a well-bred girl, not six months married, with nothing to do but to adjust her tiny ménage, would be found by her parents in a slatternly dressing-gown, in a drawing-room that had not been dusted, and without fresh flowers.
+It is not easy to believe that a girl with the grit to do all this could condescend to the immense utterly causeless and unreasonable jealousy here described; neither do this could condescend to the immense utterly causeless and unreasonable jealousy here described; neither do I believe that a well-bred girl, not six months married, with nothing to do but to adjust her tiny menage, would be found by her parents in a slatternly dressinggown, in a drawing-room that had not been dusted, and without fresh flowers.
 It is not in character, somehow.
-One feels that Louise, as she is here deniated was used a clattern depicted, was not a slattern.
+One feels that Louise, as she is here depicted was put a slattern depicted, was not a slattern.

-Mr. Howells here seems to over-rate the unthat a dramatic author, however recently wed, would have cut his throat, if subjected to the constant presence and interference of the beloved object in working hours, as here set forth.
+Mr. Howells here seems to over-rate the unreasonableness of women.
+One would have supposed that a dramatic author, however recently wed, would have cut his throat, if subjected to the constant presence and interference of the beloved object in working hours, as here set forth.

-\ By W. D. Howells.
+By W. D. Howells.
 (Harper Bros.)